The Church of Jesus Christ of Latter-day Saints in Fiji: Prominent members

 Bruce Ferguson was a professional rugby player for the Japanese National Team from 1993 to 1997.

+Jone Logavatu Kalouniwai is a major general in the Republic of Fiji Military Forces (RFMF) who currently serves as the commander of the Republic of Fiji Military Forces since 16 September 2021.

 Semi Radradra professional rugby player, Olympic gold medalist in 2020.

 Ponepati Loganimasi professional rugby player, Olympic silver medalist in 2024.

 Taniela B. Wakolo was sustained as an LDS Church general authority on April 1, 2017.

 Taito Waradi is a Fijian business and government leader who has served as general manager of Telecom Fiji, as President of the Fiji Chamber of Commerce and Industry, and as the Government Minister for Commerce.